matthgyver/AndroidThermostat/README.md

 ## MatthGyver update

-Migrate project from Eclipse to AndroidStudio
+Migrate project from Eclipse to AndroidStudio.<br>
 My modifications is compatible with Android 4+ (tested on Nexus / KitKat)

-Now it is not necessary to activate the USB debug mode.
+Now it is not necessary to activate the USB debug mode.<br>
 Weather are updated with last Openweathermap API.

 I'm not a developer and provided this version <b>without any warranty so use this version to your own risk.</b>